Chatloy/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interaction outputs and inputs.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***<br>
 The interaction I chose to design involved the face detection model.
-The goal of the interaction is to simulate the online log-in system with face recognition.
-The background would be we have to sign our name to check-in on courses.
-But it's impossible for students who taking courses via zoom and if someone is late, it's hard for them to find the check-in sheet since it has been passed through somewhere in the classroom.
-This check-in process takes too much trouble.
-So I was coming up with idea to use face recogntion to help count the total number of students.
-And when it detects the face, it will jump to another page and ask students to log in with their passwords.
-After this, the screen will show message like "Chatloy has logged in.
-There are 43 students in class now."
+The goal of the interaction is to simulate the online lecturing system with facial recognition.
+The background would be the online teaching in zoom is quite common currently.
+However, comparing to the physical in-person lessons, the online lecturing could be troublesome in some technical aspects.
+For example, it's impossible for students who taking courses via zoom to check in when the course is presenting in the hybrided way.
+Moreover, on online course, students may not be as concentrated as enough.<br>
-In this interaction, the camera will search for human face and recogize it.
-Once a face detection occurs, the screen will increment a count.
-And the total number will be reported to 'professor'.
+Targetted at these problems, I was hoping to use this Teachable Machines Model to help with an online system with automatic checking-in and also behavior monitoring functions.
+That it to say, this system is able to help students automatically check-in and it will product a report such as "Chatloy has logged in.
+There are 43 students in class now." on the screen.
+Also, I would use the classification function to tell the state of students, such as normal, hands-up 🙌  or sleepy.
+And the abnormal state might be reported to professors.<br>

 ### Part C